criszw/pollution-prediction/README.md

 # pollution-prediction
-Implemented machine learning algorithms to predict pollution levels in Minnesota rivers.
-Developed algorithm for precipitation intensity index to analyze its effect on water quality.
+Run a machine learning algorithm known as stack generalization.
+The base model included the performance of various models using only the training data set.
+These were then used as predictors for the upper-level model, Bayesian regularization.
+By stacking we were able to reduce the RMSE by 55%, achieving high accuracy when predicting pollution levels in rivers.